oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 values specified in the request.

 Non-insertable properties SHOULD be omitted from the request body.
-If they are provided, services MUST either ignore the value in the request body or fail the request.
+If they are provided, services MUST either ignore the value in the request body or fail the request if the provided values do not match the service-determined values.

 Non-insertable properties include (and are not limited to)
 - dependent properties that are tied to